YangLing0818/SGDiff/README.md

 # SGDiff

-Implementation of SGDiff: Diffusion-Based Scene Graph to Image Generation with Masked Contrastive Pre-Training
+Official Codebase for Diffusion-Based Scene Graph to Image Generation with Masked Contrastive Pre-Training.

+We will release the code and trained models soon.